-Underwater Rugby is an exciting, challenging and competitive type of sport, played by two teams below the surface of a swimming pool.
-Each team has no more than six people, and they wear the basic equipment of fins, a mask, a snorkel, and a hat.
+Underwater Rugby is an exciting, challenging and competitive of sport.
+Each team has six people in the water, and they wear fins, a mask, a snorkel, and a hat.
 The basic idea is to get your team’s ball into the opposing team’s bucket, by holding your breath and tackling underwater.
 The ball is negatively buoyant, so it sinks, and it is passed by almost “pushing” the ball through the water to your teammates.

 The teams start at opposite ends of the swimming pool, with one hand against the wall.
 When they get a signal, both teams then race to collect the ball, which is eagerly waiting in the center of the pool.
 From that point, the game has begun, and the aim is to beat your opponents using skill, strength, and teamwork!

 Underwater rugby was first invented in 1961, in Köln Germany.
 It has since become popular in many countries and was recognised by the Confédération Mondiale des Activités Subaquatiques (CMAS) in 1978 as an official sport.